Build a Homelab server using an old laptop

 Wifi Full Power Operation

-By default, WLAN network cards operate in a standard power-saving mode, periodically entering sleep and only waking up when data packets need to be sent or received.
-However, as a device that needs to be continuously online for a long time, I want the machine to maintain the highest network stability and performance.
+By default, WLAN network cards operate in standard power-saving mode, periodically entering sleep and only waking up when data packets need to be sent or received.
+However, for devices that need to be continuously online, I want the machine to maintain the highest network stability and performance.

 1